-Cause Action The radar sensor cover in the grille is dirty or obstructed Clean the radar sensor cover or remove the obstruction The surface of the radar sensor cover is clean but the message remains in the display Wait a short time.
-The radar may take several minutes to reset after you remove the obstruction Heavy rain, spray, snow or fog in the air interferes with the radar signals The collision warning system is temporarily disabled.
-Shortly after weather conditions improve, the collision warning system automatically reactivates Swirling water, snow or ice on the road surface interferes with the radar signals The collision warning system is temporarily disabled.
-Shortly after weather conditions improve, the collision warning system automatically reactivates
+Cause Action The surface of the radar in the grille is dirty or obstructed in some way.
+Clean the grille surface in front of the radar or remove the object causing the obstruction.
+The surface of the radar in the grille is clean but the message remains in the display screen.
+Wait a short time.
+It may take several minutes for the radar to detect that there is no obstruction.
+Heavy rain, spray, snow or fog is interfering with the radar signals.
+Pre-Collision Assist disables itself.
+The system automatically reactivates a short time after the weather conditions improve.
+Swirling water or snow or ice on the surface of the road may interfere with the radar signals.
+Pre-Collision Assist disables itself.
+The system automatically reactivates a short time after the weather conditions improve.
+Radar is out of alignment due to a front end impact.
+Contact an authorized dealer to have the radar checked for proper coverage and operation.